seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 The earth when it is sick, and cur'st the world
 O' th' plurisy of people!
 I do take
 Thy signs auspiciously, and in thy name
-To my design march boldly.—Let us go.
+To my design march boldly.--Let us go.

 *Exeunt.*